 Americans for Prosperity (AFP)

 AFP is also the sister organization to FreedomWorks , an organization that formed in 2004 when Citizens for a Sound Economy merged with the think tank Empower America .
 Both the Citizens for a Sound Economy and Citizens for a Sound Economy Foundation were created by the Koch brothers.

 As of 2011, AFP described itself as a grassroots organization that is committed to engaging “citizens in the name of limited government and free markets on the local, state, and federal levels.”
 It educates citizens about economic policy and attempts to mobilize those citizens to become advocates in the public policy process.
-AFP has state chapters in twenty three states.